-- > DCPower{MAIN} powers both the control electronics and the motor. - > DCPower{AUX} powers only the control electronics, which includes the encoder if it is available.
+- ➤ DCPower{MAIN} powers both the control electronics and the motor. - ➤ DCPower{ALIX} powers only the control electronics, which includes the encoder if it is available.

-Using the DCPower{AUX} pin is optional.
-If your application requires you to cut power to your motor under some conditions, using the DCPower{AUX} pin allows you to cut power to your motor without losing your network connection.
-The connector is a standard five pin A-coded M12 connector that is rated to IP67 when the mate is properly attached.
+Using the DCPower ${AUX}$ pin is optional.
+If your application requires you to cut power to your motor under some conditions, using the DCPower ${AUX}$ pin allows you to cut power to your motor without losing your network connection.